Taiwan (People's Republic of China province)

-While the PRC claims Taiwan as part of its territory, it recognises Taiwan is outside its actual territory of control and does not maintain a government in exile for Taiwan Province.
-However, its National Congress of the Chinese Communist Party reserves a position for legislators that represent Taiwan, most of whom are of Taiwanese descent but were born in and are residents of mainland China, except for one representative (Lu Li'an) who was born and grew up in Taiwan.
-The Taiwan Affairs Office of the State Council of the People's Republic of China is the part of the PRC government that has responsibility over Taiwan-related matters, but it is neither tasked with, nor presented as, a shadow administration for Taiwan.
-Instead, the ROC government currently based in Taiwan is referred to by the PRC as the "Taiwan authorities".
+The PRC constitution asserts Taiwan as part of its territories.
+In spite of its claims, the PRC recognises that Taiwan is outside its actual territory of control and does not maintain a government in exile for the province.
+However, the National People's Congress reserves a position for legislators who are appointed by the PRC government to represent Taiwan, most of whom are of Taiwanese descent but were born in and are residents of mainland China.
+The Taiwan Affairs Office of the State Council of China is currently responsible over Taiwan-related matters, but it is neither tasked with, nor presented as, a shadow administration for Taiwan.
+Instead, the PRC government referred the ROC government in Taiwan as the "Taiwan authorities".